Introduction to 2nd Grade Curriculum

 - Uses digital tools (with the aid of the teacher) to publish his writing.

-- Researches topics for shared, group or class-wide research and writing projects.
+- Researches topics for shared, group, or class-wide research and writing projects.

-- Keep a Journal: Keep a family journal of trips, weekends and special times spent together.
+- Keep a Journal: Keep a family journal of trips, weekends, and special times spent together.
 Your child can both write and illustrate the journal.
 Pick a favorite entry from the journal and use it to expand your child’s writing.
 You and your child can write a longer piece or story about that event and illustrate it with photographs or drawings.

 Second graders continue to practice their addition and subtraction skills, eventually solving problems mentally and knowing how to add some numbers from memory.
 In many classes, math tools and manipulatives, such as blocks, tiles, and different shapes are used to help students practice math using concrete, visible objects.
-They learn to explain both how they solve a problem using words and writing, as well as break down numbers to gain a better understanding.
+They learn to explain how they solve a problem using words and writing, as well as break down numbers to gain a better understanding.
 This helps students truly understand the concepts underlying the math they learn.
-In addition, students in 2nd grade begin to learn concepts which lay the foundation for multiplication as well as continue to gain a deeper understanding of the concepts underlying the math they learn.
+In addition, students in 2nd grade begin to learn concepts that lay the foundation for multiplication as well as continue to gain a deeper understanding of the ideas underlying the math they learn.

 In order to build math skills your 2nd grader: